mrkounniyom/calculator/README.md

 - Implemented basic event handling to button to add text to the new text area that resides at the top.

 ![JavaFX Testing](screenshots/gui-test_2-10-2022.png)

+### 2-12-2022
+- Added VERY basic arithmetic and changed how buttons are created/added.
+- I ran into an issue where I needed to retain the current value in the text area after a function was pressed (ie: 34 + 3) then needing to concatenate onto that number vs. changing the number.
+I also added function to check if the number was 'whole' to retain whole numbers on screen when they are there... vs. doubles.